SamuelGarrattIqa/katacoda/intro_to_ruby/using_methods.md

 end
 `{{execute}}

 What's with the underscores you may ask?
-In Ruby, the convention for classes is to use CamelCase (or more precisely PascalCase as CamelCase can have other forms like thisKindOfForm) and for methods and variables either 'ALLCAPS' or 'snake_case'.
+In Ruby, the convention for `classes` is to use `CamelCase` (or more precisely PascalCase as CamelCase can have other forms like thisKindOfForm) and for `methods` and `variables` use `snake_case`.
+`ALLCAPS` is used for variables that are [CONSTANTS](https://www.rubyguides.com/2017/07/ruby-constants/) and classes that are abbreviations like `JSON` or acronyms like `XML`.

-Run your method. `my_first_method`{{execute}} You should see `It did something`
+Run your method. `my_first_method`{{execute}} It returned `It did something`

-The 'def' keyword tells Ruby you're defining a method.
-The 'end' keyword tells Ruby the definition's finished.
-You'll understand this more in the future session on BLOCKS.
+The `def` keyword tells Ruby you're defining a method.
+The `end` keyword tells Ruby the definition's finished.
-The 'return' is actually another key method telling the method to immediately return with the parameters passed to it.
+The `return` is actually another key method telling the method to immediately return with the parameters passed to it.
-This 'return' word is necessary in many languages but in Ruby by default the last line of a method is what will be returned.
+This `return` word is necessary in many languages but in Ruby by default the last line of a method is what will be returned.

 Therefore the previous method can also be